ST. LUKE'S OUTREACH PROGRAMS

 Priest-in-charge Discretionary Fund: Good Samaritan Ministry

-St. Luke's offers guidance to those who come to our door seeking short-term assistance.
+St. Luke's offers guidance to those in the Brookeville community who come to our door seeking a one time assistance for a food purchase.
 For those seeking further assistance we coordinate with our local service organization, Olney Help.
 To donate to this discretionary fund please email Rev. Vikki Clayton at email@example.com.

 Annual Yard Sale